lightup-data/lightctl/README.md

 ```

 Currently, we test lightctl using the integration tests pointed to a test cluster.
 Test coverage is sparse.
 Unit and integration tests are needed.

-Lightctl is published using `ship.sh`.
-This pushes lightctl to the S3 bucket using s3pypi.
-Users that want to push another version need to have sufficient write permissions.